-- Northern Plains – close to North boat ramp, electrical/non-electrical
+- Northern Plains – Close to the north boat ramp | Electrical and non-electrical

-- Juniper Breaks – centrally situated, non-electrical
+- Juniper Breaks – Centrally situated | Non-electrical

-- Arkansas Point – close to South boat ramp, electrical
+- Arkansas Point – Close to the south boat ramp | Electrical

 Fishing: Rated a fishing “hot spot”, Lake Pueblo is home to a variety of fishing, including channel catfish, largemouth bass, crappie, sunfish, trout, walleye, wiper.
 There are 4 areas to fish within the park: the Reservoir, Anticlind Pond, Valco Ponds, and the Arkansas River.

 Picnicking: A whopping 348 picnic sites are scattered around the park.
-There are 3 group picnic areas: Lone Owl, Big Lizard and Quail Run.
+There are 3 group picnic areas: Lone Owl, Big Lizard, and Quail Run.

 Whitewater Rafting: The Arkansas River below the dam provides seasonal recreation for kayaking and rafting.

-Address: 640 Pueblo Reservoir Rd, Pueblo
+Address: 640 Pueblo Reservoir Rd, Pueblo, CO 81005

 Pets: Yes, on leash